RaijmakersH/az900-labs/Instructions/Walkthroughs/18-Explore the Trust Center.md

 # Task 3: Access the Compliance Manager via the Service Trust Portal

 The Compliance Manager makes it easy to perform risk assessments of Microsoft's cloud services.
-Use Compliance Manager to manage your organization's compliance activities from implementation to reporting.
+Use Compliance Manager to manage your organization's compliance activities from implementation to reporting. **This site requires an work account and will not be accessable with the Azure Pass account**

 1. If your browser window is still open from Task 2, proceed to Step 2.
 Otherwise, In a browser, navigate to the [Compliance Manager](https://servicetrust.microsoft.com/ComplianceManager) page.